tghwa/problem-statement-recipe-1d-team-5/README.md

 3. Search Bar.
 4. Styling of CSS.
 Gaik Hwa:
+Alexa:
-Alexa: 1.
-Add a New Recipe
+1. Add a New Recipe
+2. Favorite Function and Section